b-j-mills/hdx-update-cods-level/README.md

 You will also need to supply the universal .useragents.yml file in your home directory as specified in the parameter *user_agent_config_yaml* passed to facade in run.py.
 The collector reads the key **hdx-update-cods-level** as specified in the parameter *user_agent_lookup*.

-Alternatively, you can set up environment variables: HDX_SITE, HDX_KEY, USER_AGENT, PREPREFIX
+Alternatively, you can set up environment variables: HDX_KEY, USER_AGENT, PREPREFIX